ebuchman/blog/content/posts/coins-history.md

 In certain places, a unit of account would form independently around the grossi, using it as the new basis - effectively replacing the penny as the basis for the unit of account.
-This was the case in Low Countries, where the _grosch_ become a dominant coin, and units of account came to be reckoned in pounds, shelling, and pfennigs of grosch.
-240 grosh coins made up the new grosh pound.
+This was the case in Low Countries, where the _groot_ become a dominant coin, and units of account came to be reckoned in pounds, shelling, and pfennigs of groot.[^groot] 240 grosh coins made up the new grosh pound.
 The grosh had become the new denier.

-    - TODO fix/check this paragraph

 The Venetians, which invented the grossi in the Fourth Crusade, were also that Crusades major beneficiary.
 The 4th crusade culminated in the the Sack of